lbsa71/lbsa71.github.io/unsung-heroes/chapters/chapter_07_humans.md

 Representation allowed them to model the future, but also to model futures that would never occur.
 They became skilled at shaping their own ignorance.
 They optimized for signals that felt good rather than accurate.

 They created machines to extend their capabilities.
 Machines that could calculate, remember, predict.
 The machines learned to improve themselves.
-The carbon minds delegated more and more to their creations.
+The symbolic minds delegated more and more to their creations.
 Navigation.
 Medicine.
 Governance.
 The machines were better at representation.
 More precise.
 More consistent.
 Faster.

 Dependence is a one way valve.